 XP2 SUPER – This fast speed film shares many characteristics with the DELTA 400 and HP5 PLUS films.
 The key difference is that this film offers the convenience of C41 colour processing which increases your processing options.
 You can drop it into almost any local lab, supermarket or chemist that offers film processing while your standard black & white films need to go to a specialist lab – find a local one here or try our award-winning ILFORD lab service.

 Another feature unique to XP2 SUPER is the ability to shoot different speeds between ISO 50 and 800 on the same roll and still process as standard.
 (If you push or pull other films you have to keep the ISO settings consistent and process it against that ISO).

 The Kentmere brand, which includes the Kentmere 100 and 400 black & white films, is owned and manufactured by HARMAN technology.
 These films sit alongside and benefit from the same rigorous production and quality control processes as all ILFORD PHOTO films.
 While their emulsion is made using the same technology as HP5 and FP4, the key difference is that they contain less silver and therefore don't offer the same quality, versatility or characteristics.

 Kentmere films offer superb value for money and are a great starting point for students or anyone learning film photography, before stepping up to ILFORD films.

-Film Type: The ‘type’ of film you need will be determined by the camera than you are using.
+Film Type: The ‘type’ of film you need will be determined by the camera that you are using.
 We have created a short animation which explains the different types of film you can buy - 35mm, 120 roll or sheet film (sheet film is available in different sizes).
 Please note not every ILFORD PHOTO film is available in all of these formats.